 3b(iii): Key building elevations should be designed so that there is a clear and identifiable 'bottom', 'middle' and 'top', adding visual interest.
 The bottom of the building should meet the ground and enliven adjoining streets and spaces through the positioning of doors and windows.
 A higher frequency of entrances creates a busier street.
-This will be particularly important in the district and local centres.
+This will be particularly important in the neighbourhood centre.